meirgenuine/greenfield-deploy/README.md

 To interact with kubernetes Greenfield-deploy uses [k8s](https://github.com/din-mukhammed/greenfield-deploy/blob/main/pkg/k8s/k8s.go) package.
 As MVP, Greenfield-deploy uses config file from default location (~/.kube/config) but this project also supports approach with credentials usage (see more in [k8s.go](https://github.com/din-mukhammed/greenfield-deploy/blob/main/pkg/k8s/k8s.go#L25-L32)).

 ### [Kubernetes manifests](#kubernetes-manifests)
 Each project must have directory with kubernetes configs in `deployments/` folder.
 See more details in [official doc](https://kubernetes.io/docs/concepts/overview/working-with-objects/#:~:text=Understanding%20Kubernetes%20objects-,Kubernetes%20objects%20are%20persistent%20entities%20in%20the%20Kubernetes%20system.,running%20(and%20on%20which%20nodes)).
+The greenfield-deploy project currently supports the following k8s objects: Deployment, Service, Pod, Job, CronJob.
 So, for adding new project developer has to do the following steps:
 1. Describe k8s manifests in folder: `deployments/<new-project-name>/` for each environment
 2. Each k8s config should start with prefix: `k8s_<environment>_`